 Use the answers you figured out during the pre-hiring process as your guide to finding out your potential candidates.
 While you majorly have two ways to approach your sourcing i.e. inbound and outbound, choose what works best for you depending on your requirements.

 Inbound recruiting is when you sit back and await candidates to find out about your opening and apply - maybe by filling out application forms, writing to you, etc.

 Outbound on the other hand requires you to adopt a proactive approach.
 BUT also ensures 2X faster hires.
 This includes reaching out to referrals, candidates that you found within a community or even within your own network.
 The best part about hiring through referrals or recommendations is that you majorly end up hiring reliable and trustworthy people.

 - Put your candidate engagement on autopilot

-Startup owners can spend around 40% of their working hours on tasks that do not generate income such as hiring, HR tasks, and payroll.* Instead of manually sending out emails and messages to potential candidates every few days, automate your outreach and use that time for other important things that you need to tick off.
+Startup owners can spend around 40% of their working hours on tasks that do not generate income such as hiring, HR tasks, and payroll.* Instead of manually sending out emails and messages to potential candidates every few days, automate your outbound campaigns and use that time for other important things that you need to tick off.

 Can Kula help?
 You bet!

 Kula Flows- a feature on the Kula dashboard that helps you automate your entire outbound sequences right from your first cold message to follow-ups to sharing your recruiting resources.
 To top it up, you can set up messages across channels viz.
 Emails, LinkedIn Inmails, SMS, and so on.